 Bob Steinberg is an AV rated attorney, the highest rating of legal ability and ethical standards.
-He is a 2021 Ohio Super Lawyer, having been elected by his peers as a Super Lawyer every year since the designation began in 2004.
-His current law practice focuses on professional mediation services, expert witness services, selected civil litigation, settlement administration services, and employer consultation.
+He is a 2023 Ohio Super Lawyer, having been elected by his peers as a Super Lawyer every year since the designation began in 2004.
+His current law practice focuses on professional mediation services, professional arbitration services, expert witness services, selected civil litigation, settlement administration services, and employer consultation.

+Mr. Steinberg is currently the Program Director of the Cincinnati Bar Association ADR service, in charge of providing arbitrators and mediators to the legal community in Ohio and Kentucky.
 Mr. Steinberg was elected Chair of the Ohio Bar Association’s 500-plus member Federal Court Practice Committee for 2014-2015 and 2015-2016.
-He organized the Federal Bench Bar Conference, an October 2016 two-day meeting and educational event for all federal Judges and practitioners in the Northern and Southern Districts of Ohio.
-Brochures describing the event are available on the websites of the U.S. District Courts for the Northern and Southern Districts of Ohio.
+He organized the Federal Bench Bar Conference, a multi-day meeting and educational event for all federal Judges and practitioners in the Northern and Southern Districts of Ohio.

 Mr. Steinberg is a member of the bars of the U.S. Supreme Court, the U.S. Court of Appeals for the Sixth Circuit, the Southern and Northern Districts of Ohio, and the State of Ohio.
 He taught for many years as an adjunct professor at the University of Cincinnati Law School and the University of Dayton Law School.
 His courses included Trial Practice, Evidence, Professional Responsibility, Criminal Constitutional Law, and Criminal Law.
 He served as National Vice President of the Federal Bar Association, President of the Dayton and Cincinnati Chapters of the Federal Bar Association, Member of the National Council of Magistrate Judges, Member of the Magistrate Judge Advisory Group to the Administrative Office of U.S. Court (one of six judges chosen nationally), Instructor at the Federal Judicial Center, Life Member of the Sixth Circuit Court of Appeals Judicial Conference, Member of the Sixth Circuit Steering Committee for Gender/Race Fairness, Member of the Southern District of Ohio Rules Committee, Member of the Southern District of Ohio Civil Justice Reform Act Advisory Committee, and Advisor to the U.S. Attorney General’s Advocacy Institute.
 He is a member of the American Bar Association, the Ohio State Bar Association, and the Cincinnati Bar Association.
 He is a Master of the Bench of the Potter Stewart Inn of Court.